ava-labs/avalanche-docs/docs/tooling/cli-guides/validate-primary-network.md

 Once the node is bootstrapped to Primary Network, we can now have the node be a Primary Network Validator.

-To be a Primary Network Validator, run:
+To have all nodes in cluster `clusterName` be Primary Network Validators, run:

 ```shell
 avalanche node validate primary <clusterName>